-- Be aware that mental health problems can be an indicator that a child has suffered abuse, neglect or exploitation - Recognise that a disclosure may come directly from the child, or from a third party, e.g., friend, neighbour, other family member.
-Alternatively, it may be through the suspicion of staff based on a variety of signs, symptoms and knowledge of possible indicators of abuse - Recognise that child-on child abuse (all forms, including physical and sexual violence and harassment, sexting, 'up skirting7', bullying and initiation/hazing) must not be downplayed and must be taken seriously and appropriately reported - Be aware of indicators which may signal involvement with violent crime (absences from school, changes in friendship groups or relationships with older individuals/groups, decline in performance or unexplained injuries).
-Also, the increased likelihood of involvement of being male or permanently excluded from school. - 4.4.6 Staff will take seriously any disclosures made to them and provide reassurance to the discloser through their responses and behaviour (without promising they will not tell anyone).
-Ensuring the victim or person disclosing is not given the impression they are causing a problem by reporting a concern or abuse. - 4.4.7 Staff will read carefully any documentation provided by the DSL to update their safeguarding training. - 4.4.8 All staff and volunteers have a duty to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime.
+- 4.4.6 Staff will take seriously any disclosures made to them and provide reassurance to the discloser through their responses and behaviour (without promising they will not tell anyone).
+Ensuring the victim or person disclosing is not given the impression they are causing a problem by reporting a concern or abuse. - 4.4.7 Staff will read carefully any documentation provided by the DSL to update their safeguarding training. - 4.4.8 All staff and volunteers have a duty to raise concerns about poor or unsafe practice and potential failures in the Federation's safeguarding regime.
 Where a staff member feels unable to raise an issue or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.